XinghanGong/XinghanGong.github.io/_pages/about.md

   - /about.html
 ---

-- China University of Mining and Technology, Beijing (CUMTB) Sep.
+- China University of Mining and Technology (Beijing), Sep.
 2016-Jul.
 2020
   - B.S. in Mathematics and Applied Mathematics

-- Columbia University in the City of New York Sep.
+- Columbia University in the City of New York, Sep.
 2021-Feb.
 2023
   - M.A. in Statistics

 A data-driven personal website